cs-joy/cpp-2a/cplusplus/arrays/contemplations/README.md

 Find and print the summation of the elements that are under the secondary diagonal in a matrix of size 10x10 of type float.

 ### Crux 92:
+Find and print the summation of the elements that are above the secondary diagonal in a matrix of size 10x10 of type float.

 ### Crux 93:
 ### Crux 94:
 ### Crux 95: